arevi/cbinsights-unicorn-scraper/README.md

 #### How
 > Puppeteer is used to navigate to the cbinsights website, the information is scraped from their tabular format, and massaged.
 It is then written to disk as a json file.

+#### Things to know
+> This isn't intended to run on any production system, it probably will error out at some point.
+Error handling was purposefully omitted, but I welcome any pull request to add proper error handling.